 2 killed at Central Michigan University, gunman 'armed and dangerous' still at large

-Two people were fatally shot when a gunman opened fire inside a Michigan university building early Friday morning, police said.
+A manhunt is underway for a gunman who fatally shot two people inside a Michigan university dorm building early Friday morning.

-Central Michigan University police confirmed to Fox News the two people were killed when the gunman opened fire inside Campbell Hall on campus.
-No other injuries were reported.

-Police identified as 19-year-old James Eric Davis, Jr., who is still at large and considered "armed and dangerous."

-“The deceased are not students and police believe the situation started from a domestic situation,” police said in a tweet.
+Mount Pleasant officials are searching for James Eric Davis, Jr., a 19-year-old black man who opened fire inside Campbell Hall at Central Michigan University around 8:30 a.m.
+Police described the shooting as a “family-type domestic issue.”

+Davis is considered “armed and dangerous.”

+Lt.
+Larry Klaus said surveillance video suggests that Davis fled on foot after the shooting.

+The two people killed were not students at the university.
+It was not immediately clear the relationship between Davis and the two victims.

+According to Davis' Twitter page, he was a sophomore at Central Michigan University slated to graduate in 2010.

 Officials said described Davis as being approximately 5 foot 9 inches tall.
 He is wearing yellow-colored jeans, a blue hoodie with a weapon tucked in his belt.

-"He is considered armed & dangerous.
-If you see the suspect, do not approach him.
-Call 911," city officials said in a tweet.
+Officials said he may have shed certain clothes while on the run.

-Police said Davis was taken to a local hospital Thursday night with a drug related injury, but would not elaborate more.
+Klaus said Davis was taken to a local hospital Thursday night with a drug related injury, possibly an overdose, but would not elaborate more.

 Central Michigan University went on lockdown after students and faculty were sent emergency alerts around 9 a.m. on Friday.